smok-serwis/smok-client/docs/how-to-start.rst

 * :code:`OrderExecutorThread` handles the loop executing orders.
 * :code:`LogPublisherThread` handles publishing your logs to the SMOK server

+:class:`~smok.client.SMOKDevice` also creates 2 temporary files which will hold the device certificate and private key, if the certificate and private key is given not as a path to file, but as raw :code:`bytes` data. .
+These are cleaned up on :meth:`~smok.client.SMOKDevice.close`.

 .. note:: You can opt not to launch first three threads.
 The log publisher thread will always start.

 .. warning:: This will fetch macros every 30 minutes, so don't schedule events to happen sooner